Elevation Worship: Independent albums (2007-2010)

+2010s
-The band released their debut studio album, For the Honor, under Sony Music Nashville's Essential Records label on November 21, 2011.
-It saw chart success on Billboard magazine charts, including No. 1 on Heatseekers, No. 19 on the Christian Albums, and the Billboard 200 at No. 193.
-Mack Brock is the best singer and most successful artist of Elevation Worship.
-As a successful singer, he decided to quit Elevation for a life where he didn’t have to be on tour all the time.

-The band's second album under the Essential label, Nothing Is Wasted, was released on February 19, 2013.
+The band released their debut live album, For the Honor, under Sony Music Nashville's Essential Records label on November 21, 2011.
+It had chart success on Billboard magazine charts including No. 1 on Heatseekers, No. 19 on the Christian Albums, and the Billboard 200 at No. 193.
+The band's second album with the Essential label, Nothing Is Wasted, was released on February 19, 2013.
 A deluxe edition of the album also included studio recordings of each song.
-It also saw chart success – reaching No. 1 on the Christian Albums chart and at No. 41 on the Billboard 200.
+It reached No. 1 on the Christian Albums chart and was No. 41 on the Billboard 200.

 Their seventh album, Only King Forever, was released on January 14, 2014, debuting at their highest charting position, No. 23 on the Billboard 200 and featured guest vocalist Darlene Zschech from Hillsong Worship.

-On August 1, 2014, the band recorded their eighth album, Wake Up the Wonder, live at the Spectrum in Charlotte.
-It was released on November 25 that same year.
-The album debuted at No. 58 on the Billboard 200 in its first week, as well as No. 1 on Billboard's Christian Album chart.
-On July 31, 2015, they held another live recording at Time Warner Cable Arena for their ninth album, Here as in Heaven, their first album released on their own label, Elevation Worship Records.
+The band released their eighth album, Wake Up The Wonder, on November 25, 2014.
+It was recorded at the Spectrum Center in Charlotte on August 1, and it debuted at No. 58 on the Billboard 200 in its first week.
+Additionally it was No. 1 on Billboard's Christian Album chart.
+On July 31, 2015, another live recording was made at the same venue (Time Warner Cable Arena) for their ninth album, Here as in Heaven.
+It was their first album released on their own label, Elevation Worship Records.
 It was released on February 5, 2016, and peaked No. 1 on US album charts.
-Their tenth album, There Is a Cloud, was released on March 17, 2017, after being recorded at Elevation Ballantyne during the church's revival, "Code Orange Revival".
+Their tenth album, There Is a Cloud, was released on March 17, 2017, after being recorded at Elevation Ballantyne during a revival, "Code Orange Revival".
 After There is a Cloud, Elevation Worship released their first Spanish album, Lo Harás Otra Vez, on August 18, 2017.
-This album peaked at No. 2 on the US Latin album chart.
+The album peaked at No. 2 on the US Latin album chart.

+In June 2017, Mack Brock, a founding member of Elevation, left when he felt called elsewhere and signed a solo contract with Capitol Records’ Sparrow imprint.
 On September 28, 2018, Elevation Worship released their eleventh live album, Hallelujah Here Below, which was nominated for the 2019 Best Contemporary Christian Music Album.
-On April 12, 2019, Elevation Worship released Paradoxology, which was a reimagined album with different takes on the songs from Hallelujah Here Below, like "Here Again", "Echo", and "Won't Stop Now".
+In 2019, Elevation Worship released the album Paradoxology on April 12, which features rearrangements of some songs from Hallelujah Here Below.
 Paradoxology included a single, "With You".
-Aleluya (En La Tierra) is Elevation Worship's second album in Spanish and was released on July 19, 2019.
-It peaked at eight on US Latin Album Sales.
-At Midnight, their seventh EP, was released on August 30, 2019.
+The collective's second Spanish album Aleluya (En La Tierra) was released on July 19.
+It peaked at No. 8 on the US Latin Album Sales chart.
+At Midnight, their seventh EP, was released on August 30.